-Daily

-RULE 10.
-The committee on rules

-Calendar. and order shall have charge of the

-daily calendar of the house and direct the chief clerk the order in which the business of the house shall be transacted.
+Daily RULE 10.
+The committee on rules and Calendar. order shall have charge of the daily calendar of the house and direct the chief clerk the order in which the business of the house shall be transacted: Provided that,

-- (a) A bill in the rules committee may be placed on the calendar by the affirmative vote of a majority of all members. - (b) Messages from the governor or senate or any communication from any state officer, may be read at any time.
+- (a) All bills, resolutions and memorials reported from committees with majority report "Do Pass" during the first fifteen days of the session shall go on general file and appear on the calendar. - (b) A bill in the rules committee may be placed on the calendar by the affirmative vote of a majority of all members. - (c) Messages from the governor or senate or any communication from any state officer, may be read at any time.

 Unfinished Rule 11.
-The unfinished business at Business. which the house was engaged preceding adjournment shall not be taken up until reached in regular order, unless the previous question has been ordered on such unfinished business prior to said adjournment.
+The unfinished business Business. at which the house was engaged preceding adjournment shall not be taken up until reached in regular order, unless the previous question has been ordered on such unfinished business prior to said adjournment.
 (See Rule 45.)

-DECORUM OF MEMBERS AND RULES OF DEBATE.
+DECORUM OF MEMBERS AND RULES OF DEBATE

 Recognition.
 Rule 12.
-When any member is about to speak in debate, or deliver any matter to the house, he shall rise from his seat and respectfully address himself to Mr. Speaker and shall confine himself to the question under debate, and avoid personalities; and no member shall impugn the motive of any member's vote or argument.
+When any member is about to speak in debate, or deliver any matter to the house, he shall rise from his seat, respectfully address himself to Mr. Speaker, pause until recognized, shall confine himself to the question under debate, and avoid personalities; and no member shall impugn the motive of any member's vote or argument.

 Member Rule 13.
-If any member in speakOut of Order. ing or otherwise, transgresses the rules of the house, the speaker shall or any member may call him to order, in which case the member so called to order shall immediately sit down, unless permitted to explain; and the house shall, if appealed to, decide the case without debate; if there be no appeal, then the decision of the chair shall be submitted to.
+If any member in speak-Out of Order, ing or otherwise, transgresses the rules of the house, the speaker shall or any member may call him to order, in which case the member so called to order shall immediately sit down, unless permitted to explain; and the house shall, if appealed to, decide the case without debate; if there be no appeal, then the decision of the chair shall be submitted to.